Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 Frequently Asked Questions about Solar Energy

-The South Dakota Public Utilities Commission’s role in solar development involves education and regulation.
-For utilities within the PUC’s jurisdiction, the PUC regulates generator interconnection practices and the price that solar generators get paid for excess generation.
+The PUC’s role in solar development involves education and regulation.
+For utilities within the PUC’s jurisdiction, the PUC regulates small generator interconnection practices and the price that solar generators get paid for excess generation.
 The PUC also has siting authority for solar farms with a capacity of 100 MWs or more.

 How popular is solar power in the U.S.?